PWATuzla/pwatuzla.github.io/README.md

 ## Welcome to PWA Tuzla Data Site

 Hello!
-This is a PWA Tuzla Data Site (GitHub) where you can find different solutions from our Partial Wave Analysis.
+This is a PWA Tuzla Data Site (GitHub) where you can find different solutions and materials from our Partial Wave Analysis (MTZ Collaboration).

 ### SOLUTIONS: